 If your system is managed by the Hardware Management Console (HMC), use the HMC to remove an adapter.
-For instructions, see Removing a part by using the Hardware Management Console.
+For instructions, see "Removing a part by using the HMC" on page 31.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to complete the steps for removing an adapter.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove an adapter.
 For instructions, see Removing a part by using the Systems Director Management Console.